ONE MAN ONE LIFE

 I was fortunate to begin singing at a young age.
 Over these many years, I’ve been fortunate to be a part of some memorable singing groups.

 I was six years old the first time I sang a solo in church.
 I sang in the teen choir when I was older.
 I sang in the choir at school.
 I sang with Sweet 16.
-I sang with the Expectations.
+I sang with The Expectations.
 I sang in the choir in college.
 I sang at Disneyland.
 I sang with the Seattle Men’s Chorus.
-I was a Zipper!
+I was a Zipper!.

 At six, I didn’t really know what I was doing.
 I was told I had a good voice, so I sang.
 Over time I picked up that music in church was used to inspire and tug at emotions.
 I don’t know exactly what I did to accomplish that, but I was good at it.
 I remember a woman coming up to me after singing one morning service, tears streaming down her face, she thanked me for touching her with that song.